 A comprehensive examination of the major forms of psychotherapy and the different views of psychopathology.
 The focus will be on personal growth and improvement, as well as on the correction of individual problems.
-Prerequisites: PSYC 1010, PSYC 2020, and PSYC 2512 or permission of the instructor and PSYC 3080.
+Prerequisites: PSYC 1010, PSYC 2020, PSYC 2512, and PSYC 3080 or permission of the instructor and the department head.
 (3, Sp)